 - To reset the count press the push button provided, this will reset the counts to zero.

-We apologize for the bad look of the circuit which resemble like amazon forest.
+We apologize for the bad look of the prototype circuit which resembles like amazon forest.
 But hey we tested it!

 If you have any questions regarding this project, feel free to express in the comments, you can anticipate a guaranteed reply from us.